gdsotirov/sotirov-bg.net/README.md

-Sotirov-BG.Net
+# Sotirov-BG.Net

-This is the source for sotirov-bg.net
+This is the source for sotirov-bg.net web site.